Skip to main content

 Workshop duration and location

-The workshop is approximately 1 hour and 20 minutes in duration and should to fit into a double class period.
+The workshop is approximately 1 hour and 20 minutes in duration and can be adapted to fit into an hour lesson.
 The workshop can take place in a standard classroom.

 Book a workshop